tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 #absolute-place(dx: 30%, dy:50%, figure(image("./penpineappleapplepen.png", width: 60%)))

-== Event queue to gateway
+== Alternative: connect the gateway to a message queue

-- The idea: the gateway talks to a message queue (Kafka, NATS, ...), not the subgraphs directly
+- The idea: the GraphQL federation gateway connects to a message queue (Kafka, NATS, ...), not the subgraphs directly
+  - The subgraphs or other services post messages to that queue
 - Two implementations
   - #link("https://cosmo-docs.wundergraph.com/router/event-driven-federated-subscriptions-edfs#the-%E2%80%9Csubjects%E2%80%9D-argument")[EDFS]
   - #link("https://grafbase.com/docs/extensions")[Grafbase extensions]